Antari-yan/Introduction-Ansible/README.md

 [Vault Guide](https://docs.ansible.com/ansible/latest/vault_guide/)

 Ansible provides `vault` capabilities to encrypt files or strings.
-This part is kept short to give you a rough idea on what you can do with it, but I recommend using a proper `Vault` like [HashiCorp Vault](https://www.hashicorp.com/products/vault), because it provides permission management and more.
+This part is kept short to give you a rough idea on what you can do with it, but it is recommended to use a proper `Vault` like [HashiCorp Vault](https://www.hashicorp.com/products/vault), because it provides permission management and more.
+The Ansible vault is essentially just an encrypted file providing limited security improvement.

 You can use either fully encrypted files containing multiple variables or a singular encrypted string.
 In both cases you have to provide a password through either prompt or a file: